Kmar0633/Ant-and-the-Grasshopper/README.md

 - Atom

 ## Launch
 The project can be run on an IDE using python3.
 You can first open a command prompt window and go to the directory where you saved the java program.
-Type 'python3 Ant-and-the-grasshopper' and press enter to compile and run your code
+Type 'python3 AntAndTheGrassHopper.py' and press enter to compile and run your code
 ## Setup
 To set up the program.
 Type this into the command terminal:

 ```
-$python grasshopper.py
+$python3 AntAndTheGrassHopper.py
 ```